 7. Educate Your Employees on Criminal Activity Schemes

 It is important to be sure your staff is well-trained on how to avoid becoming a victim of Phishing attempts.
 Inform staff that they should never provide their credentials to anyone via email or phone.
-Nevertheless, they should never give them to anyone who is not authorized or known to be a direct supervisor or in your company’s IT department.

 8. Implement Application Whitelists